We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 The fine print

-Steering reserves the right to require that repos be removed or transferred out
+Steering and Trademark reserve the right to require that repos be removed or

-intended to simplify the process in the common case, while giving Steering the
+renamed.
+This is intended to simplify the process in the common case, while

-ability to step in and rectify problems that may arise.
+giving Steering or Trademark the ability to step in and rectify problems that

 Working groups are responsible for the upkeep of their repositories and are

 expected to keep a high quality bar.
-Inactive repositories should be archived,
+Inactive or non-conforming repositories

 Contents of this page are adopted from the Kubernetes repository guidelines, which is licensed under Apache License 2.0.